appcircleio/appcircle-docusaurus/docs/account/index.md

 Integrate LDAP for authentication, providing a streamlined login process for distributed applications.

 These sections are essential for customizing your Appcircle experience, ensuring that both your personal and organizational workflows are optimized.

+### Team Activity Log

+Organization owners and users with the Organization Management role can view team management actions, such as creating a new organization or assigning a new role to a member.